 Location: 400 Cliff Drive, Laguna Beach

 Picnic Beach boasts a grassy park and lots of picnic tables with views of the blue-green crystal clear water.
 This beach sits next to Diver’s Cove making it a destination for SCUBA divers and snorkelers alike.
 Tide pools are a popular activity here as well during low tide.
-Amenities are plenty here; beachgoers have access to restrooms, showers, trails, accessibility, and more street parking is available than in most of Laguna Beach.
+Amenities are plenty; beachgoers have access to restrooms, showers, trails, accessibility, and more street parking is available than in most of Laguna Beach.
 On-leash dogs are welcome but they are not allowed on the sand from 9am – 6pm between June 15 and September 10.

 Location: 375 Cliff Drive, Laguna Beach

-On the southside of Heisler is Rockpile Beach, where rocks and boulders jut out of golden compacted sand and surfers flock to.
+On the southside of Heisler is Rockpile Beach, where rocks and boulders jut out of golden compacted sand and surfers flock to the waves.
 This is a more advanced surf spot, so novices need to pack up and find something a little more mild.
 Swimming is not allowed here, as it is a designated surf area.
 The rock formations during low tide allow for great tide pool exploration.
 Parking is available on Cliff Drive.
 On-leash dogs are welcome but they are not allowed on the sand from 9am – 6pm between June 15 and September 10.

 Location: 1009 Cliff Drive, Laguna Beach